Tuesday, May 4, 2010

 The Cut-Up Method, by William Burroughs

-magazine transfer film:
+magazine transfer film:and

 Thursday, January 28, 2010